aanderson120/have-it-your-way/README.md

 | [License Information](#license-information) |

 ## Installation
-The packages required to run this program are: mysql, expres, express-handlebars
+Application is deployed through heroku otherwise the packages required to run this program are: mysql, express, express-handlebars.

 ## Use
-Utilizes express and handlebars
+Utilizes express,handlebars, and mysql.

 ## Contributors
 - [Lindsey Bordner](https://github.com/LindseyM20)